What is the Right Balance for Women in Business?

 - A posed more business-like professional kind of picture.
 This picture looks more like what the person would look like if you ran into them at a business meeting.
 Neat, put together in great business clothes.

-- A candid, no makeup kind of picture.
+- A candid, no makeup, how I live my life, kind of picture.
 This might represent a more natural style – what the person looks like when they grocery shop.
 Maybe they are kind of granolary (sp – is that a word?).
 Maybe they are really secure and comfortable allowing people to see who they really are?
 Maybe they reject the more beauty queen ideal.
-It’s hard to know.
+Who knows.

 I find myself curious about whether these different kinds of photos reflect a deeper overt decision or whether it is just differing regional or generational standards for polish.
 My mother was raised in Maine and was naturally beautiful.
 She might have used lipstick when she left the house but unless she was going out to dinner or entertaining she wore no make up.
 She had dark auburn hair, brown eyes and her olive skin was deeply tanned in the summer.
 I am more fair with lighter red hair and blue eyes.
 My make up regimen is pretty simple: I use eye-brow pencil since my fair eye brows are naturally invisible and a little foundation.
 I use a lip gloss or Vaseline on my lips.
 I have never used a red lip color.
 If I try it, the person looking back at me in the mirror seems like a weird stranger.
 My eyelashes are blond.
 I use a little light-colored mascara for a wedding or special occasion, but generally, nothing else.

-As a young business women I worked for a national company in the 70s and 80s and traveled to every US region.
-The pace of work and standards for relating to business colleagues differed by region.
+In my thirties I worked for a large insurance company and traveled to every US region.
+The pace of work and standards for relating to business colleagues differed significantly by region.
 This manifested in the work pace of the day, whether people stopped to have lunch and how late they scheduled client meetings each day.
-I loved going to Atlanta because the gentile sales reps would schedule the last meeting of the day around 2:00 PM so I could go back to the Ritz Carleton, put my feet up and presumably re-apply my “face.”
-I had extra feet-up time because I didn’t really re-apply make up in the afternoon.
-To my social scientist eye of the time, standards for female beauty in the business context varied as well.
+I loved Atlanta because the genteel sales reps would schedule the last meeting of the day around 2:00 PM so I could go back to the Ritz Carleton, put my feet up and presumably re-apply my “face.”
+I had extra feet-up time because I didn’t re-apply make up in the afternoon.

-I spent many days in the American southeast.
+I traveled throughout the American southeast.
 These women knew things about grooming, makeup and fashion that I had never considered at the time.
 Southern women seemed very beautiful to me.
-I remember feeling frumpy amongst them.
-A note might be in order here that my family was in the clothing business.
-This may be why I notice this stuff.
-In Boston, the high-powered business women dressed in more classic, expensive Brooks Brothers type wear and less make up.
-In New York, standards were influenced by high fashion and entertainment industry standards – clothes and make up.
+I remember feeling frumpy next to them.
+In Boston, the high-powered business women dressed in more classic, Brooks Brothers type wear and less make up.
+In New York, standards were influenced by high fashion and the entertainment industry.
 At a recent HR convention there was a 60-ish southern woman presenting and she looked fabulous.
 She had on a Chanel suit and wore a color-coordinated diamond watch.
-I’m pretty sure she colored her hair.
 I also noticed that her book’s head shot seemed like it might have been taken a while back.
 More importantly, she had a lot of smart things to say – innovative, progressive.
 I took a lot of notes and looked her up online later.

 I am curious about why women make the decisions they do.
-If I had unlimited income I would conduct a study and write a book.
-I might buy such a book if it contained a sociological or anthropological analysis.
+If I had a resarch team, I’d conduct a study and write a book.

 Standards of beauty and aging